FarCodeHub/TaxiOnline-WebManagment/README.md

 # Features

-  *Assing a travel to drivers
+  * Assing a travel to drivers
-  *cancel a travel
+  * cancel a travel
-  *Monitor driver performance
+  * Monitor driver performance
-  *Ban a driver
+  * Ban a driver
-  *Set fee for special route
+  * Set fee for special route

 # Screenshots

-# TaxiOnline-WebManagment
-TaxiOnline(Backend) is a online service based on the MSC (Mobarakeh steel company) order to meet the company's transportation needs.